Documentation

 Y-fraction (0.0 - 1.0) Fraction of Y-coordinate indicating the tile to be deformed.

-Configuration (1-4) Select the initial configuration.
+Configuration (1-4) Select the initial configuration based on the metatile: T, H, P, F.

 Shape (0.0 - 1.0) The einstein tile has 2 edges with lengths called A and B. This shape parameter determines the (relative) lengths as: A = sqrt(shape) and B = sqrt(1-shape) .